non/antimirov/README.md

 Here's a list of other known problems:

   1. Antimirov doesn't preserve user-specified expression syntax
   2. Antimirov cannot (yet) check constant expressions at compile-time
-    3. Synthetic operators such as + and ? are not reified in the AST
+  3. Synthetic operators (e.g. `+` and `?`) are not reified in the AST
   4. There could be more work on simplification/canonicalization

 ### Future Work

 Since the general problem is exponential, there is likely a lot of future work around chipping away at the margins: heuristics that cover most interesting regular expressions users are interested in.

+We could add support for other kinds of generators and test frameworks (e.g. Hedgehog, Scalaprops, etc.)

+We could add predefined character classes (e.g. `\w` from PCRE or `[:digit:]` from POSIX).
+It's fairly straightforward to add support for reading these, but a bit tricker figuring out when to emit them.

+There is signficant room for improvement of the NFA/DFA implementations (they have not been the primary focus of the project so far).
+Relatedly, we could add support for searching instead of just matching.

 There is major room for improvement for the HTML/JS tool (the current version was optimized for what was easy for the author to produce).